 The nationwide lock-down to prevent the spread of Covid-19 has led to an unexpected fallout – mass exodus of people from urban centers to their home town.
 The gravity of the situation this time is greater as the movement may lead to entry of the deadly virus into the rural community.
-While it is common … Continue reading The Mass Exodus – Understanding the Characteristics
+While it is common knowledge that most of these people come to cities in search of jobs, exactly how significant is the number.
+Here is a brief look.
+Continue reading The Mass Exodus – Understanding the Characteristics

 COVID-19 continues to wreak havoc across the globe with a ferocity that shows no sign of abatement.
 Over 6 lakh cases of novel Coronavirus and over 27,000 deaths have been reported as on 28th March as per Worldometer.info.
 This is the worst pandemic since the 1968 influenza which lasted about six months and caused deaths of 1-4 million people as per WHO.
 From that perspective, we could still be some months away from the end of this pandemic even as the advancement of medical science has helped reduced the fatality rate.
 Continue reading Covid-19 – The Fight Continues…

 Public sector enterprises (PSEs) invariably face criticism as loss making behemoth and for their inefficiency.
 While there are PSEs which have sunk significant amount of public money, there are also a large number of PSEs which are running very efficiently.
 These PSEs are making substantial profits even after meeting number of government mandated norms.
 Here … Continue reading Public Sector Enterprises – An Overview